marcfimm/Heatmapper/README.md

 ## Contact

-For questions or contributions, please reach out to the developer team.
+For questions or contributions, please reach out to Marc or any other contributers.